On I List of Movie Reviews

 stupid teenage girls who make prank calls to various strangers who are randomly picked out of a telephone book.
 Of

-the farthest it goes.
-Therefore, this is the best film that William Castle had done in his career.
-It's much
+that's the farthest it'll go.
+Therefore, this is the best film of William Castle's career.
+Also, it's

-better than a 1990 film called Lisa.
-Don't be fooled by the picturesque estate
+much better than a 1990 film called Lisa.
+Don't be fooled by the picturesque

-owned by the Mannerings as it was all constructed on a sound stage with the help of a fog machine.
+estate owned by the Mannerings as it was entirely constructed on a sound stage with the help of a fog machine.

-By the way, what the girls did is extremely illegal today.
+By the way, what the girls did is illegal today.
 Take one scenario from the film

 as an example.
-Somebody randomly calls a woman and says that she's being cheated on her husband with
+Somebody randomly phones a woman and says that she's being cheated on her husband with

 the caller herself.
-Now, what if the wife gets upset and decides to kill her husband?
+What if the wife gets upset and decides to kill her husband?
 That shit will land

 the prank caller in prison for felony murder.